Case Knowledge Management™ — as easy as DEF

 For the litigator, “knowledge management” now had a clear, well defined, and practical objective: it should facilitate setting out and substantiating the argument.
 So when we designed MasterFile we started with the argument, worked backwards, and uncovered two fundamental needs:

 Document management (DM) and litigation support systems are often characterized as “knowledge management” systems.
-However, a DM system’s primary function is simply to organize your work product or work in progress documents so they aren’t scattered haphazardly across workstations and servers.
-You find your documents by searching the DM index or database.
-DM systems mange documents (raw data) hence the name “document management system”.
+However, a DM system’s primary function is simply to organize your work product documents so they aren’t scattered haphazardly across workstations and servers.
+You find those by searching the DM index or database.
+DM systems manage documents (raw data) hence the name “document management system”.
 They do not manage evidentiary documents, let alone manage, or otherwise work with, extracts of key information contained within your documents.

 Litigation support document repositories do just the opposite.
 They stress they’ll give you “command over the evidence” or help you “manage the information” and with this you’ll be in a position to “win cases”.
 They let you flag specific evidence as “a hot ‘fact’ “, only to be lost or forgotten in the haphazard haystack of other “hot facts”, just as internet bookmarks loose their value as hundreds have been collected.